Macrometacorp/docs/docs/queryworkers/index.md

 ---
 sidebar_position: 1
-title: Concepts
+title: Query Workers
 ---

 GDN stores named and parameterized C8QL queries called *query workers* (or *query as API*), which can be executed from a dedicated REST endpoint.
-C8QL is a mix of SQL & JavaScript and provides a rich set of primitives to query & update GDN.
+C8QL is a mix of SQL & JavaScript and provides a rich set of primitives to query and update GDN.

 :::note
 * When the user saves a query worker, the query is automatically converted to an API and is deployed globally to serve the users from the region closest to them with local latencies.